Teaching with ClassIn guide

 • Record lessons to the cloud (more convenient for sharing with students)

-This guide will answer some common questions for teachers using ClassIn and share helpful tips for using the Abridge Academy resources on ClassIn.
+This guide will answer some common questions for teachers using ClassIn and share helpful tips specific for using the Abridge Academy resources on ClassIn.
 Ready to get started with ClassIn?
 Get 20% off your premium subscription here!

 Before you start the class, make sure you have authorised students to access the ClassIn tools (annotation etc).